Skip to content

 Usage: repoverlay cache list

-Clear all cached repositories
+Remove cached repositories

-Usage: repoverlay cache clear [OPTIONS]
+Usage: repoverlay cache remove [OPTIONS] [REPO]

 • <REPO> — Repository to remove (format: owner/repo)